-Reverse Chronological Order (On a Resume)
+Reverse Chronological Order on a Resume Explained

 What is a reverse chronological resume?
-When you hear the term reverse chronological order you might not comprehend what that means when considering your resume or job application assets.
+When you hear the term reverse chronological order, you might not comprehend what that means when considering your resume or job application assets.

 Reverse chronological order is a system for ordering lists of data or lists of information by their date.
-Chronological, the inverse of reverse chronological order is when data is sorted by their origin date, with the date furthest from the current date at the top of the list.
+Chronological, the inverse of reverse chronological order, is when data is sorted by their origin date, with the date furthest from the current date at the top of the list.
 This is then followed by other information blocks descending to the bottom of the list, which would conclude at an information block with the last item being closest to the current date.

 Here’s an example of dates sorted in chronological order, assuming today’s date is February 1, 2020: